How To Identify Credit Cards and Debit Cards by Number

 The Meaning Behind the Bank Identification Number

-The Bank Identification Number (BIN), also known as the Issuer Identification Number, is the first 4–8-digit sequence at the beginning of the card number.
+The Bank Identification Number (BIN), also known as the Issuer Identification Number, is the first 4–8-digit sequence at the beginning of the debit or credit card number.
 As you can see in the table above, the BIN contains the industry identifier and indicates the financial institution that issued the card.

 The BIN system was established by the American National Standards Institute (ANSI) and the International Organization for Standardization (ISO).
 Its primary purpose is to increase the efficiency and security of payments.